open/close all folders

 - He also poked fun at starring in The Terminal while hosting Saturday Night Live.

 - When asked in an interview what film he wished he could remove from his resume, his response was The Man with One Red Shoe.
+He even went as far as calling it a dog.

 - Marcia Gay Harden doesn't speak highly about her role in Spy Hard.
-She even doesn't include it on her official website.
+She doesn't even include it on her official website.

-- Actor and Youtuber Brandon Hardesty, known for his Youtube reenactments and the documentary series No Small Parts, admits he is not proud of Bucky Larson To Be A Star and even said he walked out of it halfway through and went to see Contagion instead.
+- Actor and Youtuber Brandon Hardesty, known for his Youtube reenactments and the documentary series No Small Parts, admits he is not proud of Bucky Larson Born To Be A Star and even said he walked out of it halfway through and went to see Contagion instead.

 - Tom Hardy: